Blog · Analysis · Last reviewed June 19, 2026

 Johnny Mnemonic and the Body as Data Port

-Johnny Mnemonic failed as a 1995 blockbuster, but it remains one of cyberpunk's clearest images of the network age: a human body turned into secure storage, overloaded by corporate secrets, hunted because information has become more valuable than life.
+Johnny Mnemonic failed as a 1995 blockbuster, but it remains one of cyberpunk's clearest images of the network age: a human body turned into secure storage, overloaded by corporate secrets, and hunted because information has become more valuable than the person carrying it.

 The 1995 Event